 - With the evidence of a second wife, searching for evidence of the first wife’s death is warranted.

 While you may not find definitive information in the pre-1850 census for your female ancestor, she is there.
-Her presence among those tick marks will provide you clues and new avenues of research.
+Her presence among those tick marks and numbers will provide you clues and new avenues of research.
 These are crucial to learning more about your elusive females.
-Beside other records, the early census records can support your other findings.
+Beside other records, the early census records can support your other genealogical findings.